sabahAlsaleh/LabResultService/README.md

 To set up the LabResultService, you will need Java and Maven installed on your system.
 Follow these steps:

 1. Clone the repository.
-2. Navigate to the project directory.
+2. Navigate to the terminal.
 3. Run `./mvnw package` to build the project.
 4. Start the service with `java -jar target/LabResultService.jar`.